 In support of the initiative, the Office of the Provost established Curriculum Impact Grants to fund innovative new ideas for multidisciplinary curricula collaboration.
 The 2017-2018 Impact Grants funded 16 highly competitive faculty proposals.
 For the 2018-2019 cycle, the Curriculum Impact Grants target teams of faculty, staff and administrators designing innovative curricular modules.
 Undergraduate programs should include a Mason Impact project, while graduate programs should have an inquiry-based experience appropriate to the program.
 The course module should be part of a current or new program that is either a major or minor, with active collaboration between multiple Mason units.

-Curriculum Impact Grant proposals are due June 1st, 2018 and the details for submission will be released at the Curriculum Impact workshop.
+Curriculum Impact Grant proposals are due June 1st, 2018 and the details for submission are available at the Undergraduate Education website.
 You can also learn more about the Mason Impact Initiative.

 Provides support for collaborative research that crosses institutional boundaries; STEM initiatives (Science, Technology, Engineering, and Math); and course redesign.
 Funded and supported by the Commonwealth of Virginia, the Office of the Provost oversees the 4-VA grant program at Mason.

 Office of Student Scholarship, Creative Activities, and Research (OSCAR)